Techteja6/streak-keeper/README.md

 # streak-keeper
-# count the contributions for his momth
+# count the contributions for thi momth